open-source-modelling/insurance_matlab/smith&wilson/README.md

 ## Problem

-When analysing market expectations of future rates, a common approach is o look at fixed income instruments such as government or corporate bonds that mature in the future.
+When analysing market expectations of future rates, a common approach is to look at fixed income instruments such as government or corporate bonds that mature in the future.
 In practice, the maturities observable (and liquid) on the market rarely cover all the maturities that are needed.

 ## Solution

-This implementation takes as input the avalible market information, parameters describing the long-term behaviour of the curve and the data on desired (target) maturities for which the yields are needed.
+This implementation takes as input the available market information, parameters describing the long-term behaviour of the curve and the data on desired (target) maturities for which the yields are needed.

 ### Market information input